Pegasus Shell

 recall Restore a previously deleted table, refer to use recall commands to recovery table.

-get_app_envs Retrieve the environmental variables of a table, refer to Table environment#get_app_envs.
+get_app_envs Retrieve the environmental variables of a table.

-set_app_envs Set the environmental variables for a table, refer to Table environment#set_app_envs.
+set_app_envs Set the environmental variables for a table.

-del_app_envs Delete the environmental variables of a table, refer to Table environment#del_app_envs.
+del_app_envs Delete the environmental variables of a table.

-clear_app_envs Clean up the environmental variables of a table, refer to Table environment#clear_app_envs.
+clear_app_envs Clean up the environmental variables of a table.

 add_dup Add a cluster with duplication, refer to duplication.